 Hemingway TU members play an important role in teaching kids to fish and to appreciate our environment.
 Volunteers helped to SUSTAIN the sport we love by sharing our skills.
 We will spend the day with 80 fourth graders from the Alturas Elementary School many who are first time anglers!
-The day included fishing, birding , games and a tour of the hatchery (thanks Jamie Mitchell and your staff at Hayspur!)
-These enthusiastic kids had a great day as they catch a trout and then releasing it to watch it swim away.
+The day included fishing, birding , games and a tour of the hatchery (thanks Jamie Mitchell and your staff at Hayspur!).
+These enthusiastic kids had a great day as they caught a trout and then released it to watch it swim away.
 Volunteers always experience a reward for their efforts when they see the smiles on the faces of these kids.

 YMCA: June, 2016